 AWS RDS default configuration

-Diving back into the MariaDB documentation and the AWS configuration, we noticed that some of the default timeouts of MariaDB were not suitable to use with Heroku’s 30 second timeout.
+Diving back into the MariaDB documentation and the AWS configuration, we noticed that some of MariaDB's default timeouts were unsuitable to use with Heroku’s 30 second timeout.

 For instance, the